mlundine/tensorflow_app/README.md

 The first one to use is tensorflowappgpu.yml.

-Open up Anaconda prompt and run:
+Open up Anaconda prompt on Windows or terminal on macs and run:

 cd wherever_you_placed_it/tensorflow_app/envs